 Is Magnetic Island a National Park?

-The island itself isn’t, but there is 27km² of National Park to explore!
+The whole island itself isn’t, but there is 27km² of National Park to explore!
 There are walking trails full of attractions and wildlife so definitely bring your hiking boots!

 How far is Magnetic Island from Townsville?